 Grade Achievement Rating Quality Points

-А Excellent 4
+A Excellent 4

 В Satisfactory 3

-С Marginal Pass 2
+C Marginal Pass 2

 F Failure 0

-Р Pass -
+P Pass -

 PG Pass -

 PR In Progress -

-Ι Incomplete -
+I Incomplete -

 W Withdraw -

-In all courses, a grade of A, B, C, or F will be assigned based upon the individual instructor's assessment and evaluation of the student's work.
+In all courses, a grade of A, B, C, or F will be assigned based upon the individual instructor's assessment and evaluation of the candidate's work.
+Some courses (e.g., Internship) are graded in terms of pass (P) or fail (F).

-Prior to the first class session, dropped courses will be deleted from the student's record.
-A "W" grade is assigned when a student withdraws from a course after the "last day to drop courses," indicated in the academic calendar and prior to the 11th scheduled class.
-A grade of "W" will appear on the student's official transcript.
-Students who stop attending class but who fail to officially withdraw prior to the 11th scheduled class (semester format) or start of the final weekend of class (weekend format), will be subject to grading as described in the course syllabus.
+Before the first class session, dropped courses will be deleted from the student's record.
+A grade of "W" is assigned when a candidate withdraws from a course after the "last day of drop courses," indicated in the Academic Calendar and before the 11th scheduled class.
+Candidates failing to officially withdraw before the 11th scheduled class will be subject to grading as described in the course syllabus.